 Mean score of companies in the Paper Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Japan Paper Association currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+The Japan Paper Association currently does not report any specific carbon emissions data, as there are no available figures for kg CO2e emissions.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-This suggests that the association may not have established formal commitments to reduce emissions or may not publicly disclose such information at this time.
+This absence of data suggests that the association may not have established formal commitments to reduce carbon emissions or may not publicly disclose such information.
 In the context of the paper industry, it is essential for organisations to engage in climate action, given the sector's significant environmental impact.
-While the Japan Paper Association has not provided specific data or targets, it is crucial for industry stakeholders to consider adopting science-based targets and participating in initiatives that promote sustainability and carbon reduction.
-As the industry evolves, it is expected that the Japan Paper Association will align with broader climate commitments and potentially disclose future emissions data and reduction strategies.
+While the Japan Paper Association has not provided specific targets or achievements, the industry as a whole is increasingly recognising the importance of sustainability and carbon footprint reduction.
+As the association continues to navigate climate commitments, it may benefit from aligning with industry standards and frameworks, such as the Science Based Targets initiative (SBTi), to enhance transparency and accountability in its climate strategies.